“Catch for us the foxes”

 Foxes, like most members of the Canidae (dog) family, are opportunistic and will eat nearly anything available.
 Foxes are usually solitary hunters as adults and are highly mobile, foraging in an extensive area.
 They will eat insects, fruits, berries, birds, frogs, snakes, plants, and seeds, as readily as small mammals such as mice, voles, shrews, rabbits, and squirrels.
 Foxes have been known to eat small mammals up to the size of a woodchuck or, rarely, beaver.
 Foxes will also feed on carrion (dead animals) or even house cats if the opportunity arises.
 Foxes can also be attracted to garbage, garden vegetables, and pet foods.

-The other fox common to Michigan is the gray fox.
+The other fox common to Colorado is the gray fox.
 This fox is generally smaller than the red fox and can be identified by its black-tipped tail (as opposed to the white-tipped tail of the red fox) and its lack of “black socks” on its lower legs.
 The fur of the gray fox is an earthy brownish color with hints of bluish silver.
 They have shorter legs than the red fox and move much closer to the ground.
 For this reason they are not seen as frequently, as they are more easily concealed in brush or tall grass.
 Unlike the red fox, the gray fox is equipped with sharp, curved claws which enable it to climb trees in order to escape predators, such as the coyote.
 The diet of the gray fox is similar to that of the red fox, though it generally will eat more vegetation.

 During the breeding season, foxes can be drawn into areas by pet dogs in heat.
 Usually, they will not attempt to breed or harm a pet dog but are curious as to what the animal is.
 Similarly, when dispersing into new territory, foxes may be observed in areas they have not been seen before.
 If they are not made welcome, they will avoid the area, as they are ideally looking for a safe place to set up a territory.